MoonGateLabs/i18n-unity-csharp/README.md

 You can configure a few different settings using `Configure()`:

     I18n.Configure(
-        string localePath = null       // Unity location for translations, defaults to 'Assets/Resources/Locales/' string defaultLocale = null    // language locale used, defaults to en-US bool logMissing = true         // log missing translations );
+        string localePath = null       // Unity location for translations defaults to 'Locales' inside of 'Assets/Resources/Locales/' string defaultLocale = null    // language locale used, defaults to en-US bool logMissing = true         // log missing translations );

-You can change the path directly using the `SetPath()` function, although we recommend using the default `Assets/Resources/Locales/` path:
+You can change the path directly using the `SetPath()` function, although we recommend using the default path:

     I18n.SetPath("Locales/");